-Diapers are a necessity for infants and toddler, but that doesn’t mean they have break your budget.
+Diapers are a necessity for infants and toddlers, but that doesn’t mean they need to blow your budget.
 There are simple things you can do to find cheap diapers.
 From using diaper coupons to changing brands, below are several ways to save money on diapers for your child.
 You can find more secrets to saving in parents.com’s guide to diapers.
 Thebump.com even gives hints on saving up for diapers while you’re pregnant.

 Over the course of three kids, we figured out some great, easy ways to save money on diapers.
-Some things we tried didn’t work, but at least we were willing to give it a shot.
-After all, it is better to try and fail than to never have tried at all!
+Some things we tried didn’t work, but at least we were willing to give them a shot.
+After all, it’s better to try and fail than never to have tried at all!

 THE HIGH PRICE OF DIAPERS

 When buying diapers, most of us don’t think about the total cost.
-Instead, we look at just what we spend from week to week and never give it a second thought.
-Have you ever considered how much you will spend on diapers on each child you have?
+Instead, we look just at what we spend from week to week.
+But have you ever considered how much you will pay for diapers overall for each child you have?

-If you add this up, it is nothing for one child to go through more than 3,500 diapers!!
-If you pay full price for a brand, such as Pampers, you will pay nearly $1100 for diapers!
-And, if your child goes through more than these averages, then your cost will be even greater.
+If you add this up, it’s nothing for one child to go through more than 3,500 diapers!!
+If you pay full price for a brand such as Pampers, you’ll pay nearly $1,100 for diapers!
+And if your child goes through more than these averages, your cost will be even more significant.

-While seeing these numbers can be a bit daunting, sometimes seeing what you will spend gives you even more reason to ensure you do whatever you can to save as much as you can.
+While seeing these numbers can be a bit daunting, sometimes seeing what you will spend gives you even more reason to do whatever you can to save as much as you can.